nationalarchives/da-terraform-modules/README.md

 ## KMS
 Creates A KMS key.

-It also creates an admin role which has permissions to administer the key but not to decrypt of encrypt with it.
+It also creates an admin role which has permissions to administer the key but not to decrypt or encrypt with it.
 The trust policy of this role is set to deny access to everything.
 To assume this role, you will need to change the trust policy.

 The key policy allows the root user full KMS permissions.
 You can optionally provide lists of roles which will be added to the key policy.